Micro Library – A Library of Physical Impact

 When there is no need to worry about volume and overwhelming choice, one can read in peace.
 There is time to focus on a sentence and a paragraph.
 There is also time to focus on design.
 Who came up with the absurd idea that books shouldn’t be judged by their covers?
 Of course they should be!
 The material and colors of the cover, the weight of the pages, the sound they make when turned.
 Does the book stay open in your hands?
 Are there alternatives to bound pages?
 Where are the Greek-style scrolls?
 A single page could be a one-ton stone slab.
 Who shattered a poem into pieces again?

-The Library of Physical Impact features three sets of books this time:
+The Library of Physical Impact features four sets of books.

-Tuesday, May 6th – selection by Eik Hermann
+On Tuesday, May 6th: selection by Eik Hermann

-Wednesday, May 7th – selection by Lina Itagaki (Lithuania)
+On Thursday, May 8th: selection by Lina Itagaki (Lithuania)

-Thursday & Friday, May 8th–9th – selection by Jaak Tomberg and Andrus Laansalu
+On Friday, May 9th: selection by Jaak Tomberg and Andrus Laansalu

 Librarian: Andrus Laansalu